 Find the tools to fine tune your problem solving, team building and management skills and recognize your potential while offering experiential learning opportunities with our leadership programs.

-The Leadership Academy program consists of ten (10) sessions that include full-day programs with formal instruction in leadership from the academic, business, and civic worlds, combined with practical on-site tours and visits with business, industry, governmental, and other leaders in west Georgia.
+The Leadership Academy program consists of ten (10) sessions that include half-day programs with formal instruction in leadership from the academic, business, and civic worlds, combined with practical on-site tours and visits with business, industry, governmental, and other leaders in west Georgia.
 It is based on the University of Georgia’s J.W.
 Fanning Institute Community Leadership Program.

 Our leadership academy is the premier leadership program for this area with over 400 community leaders participating in the program in the last 20 years.
 Become a part of the community wide conversation about leadership by joining the next leadership class.